Seven and Seven is

 note: this shouldn’t be confused with the name of the last day of the week, or that Mourning’s colour would likely be Tehlin grey! although i’m sure that the sentiment is the same.
 Or even mentioning that ‘blak’ meant ‘battle’ in the old tongue of Ergen…

 All the indications and hints I am getting from the various songs we hear of in the world are that a mutually happy separation doesn’t exist.
 The Lay of Sir Savien is a tragedy of love lost and this seperation is comparable in that it has also left our lady all alone.
 There is further musical indications of lonliness due to separation like the lady in the lyrics to Violet Bide perhaps, who waits for her lover to come back from the sea, or maybe like the one from In the Village Smithy! who’s husband has gone off to war.
 I would guess that if music is anything to go by, the Loeclos seperation was almost certainly deemed to be a necessary one and that it has been imposed upon the lovers not by cruel fate, but by design.
-Since our Lady is also known to be the mother of God among her other titles, (pure of heart and above any reproach, saviour of the world, mother of dragons etc. etc.) and considering that her ex-husbands keepsakes are all she has left to remember him by, and are the whole families most treasured possessions, then it really ought to be the case that nobody could ever have the authority to be able to tell her who she must or mustn’t be with, not the Emperor who couldn’t tell her to cross the road,, nor the King of Modeg who was more wicked than she, not even the Pontifex could make that decree, since she is the Queen of the world and outranks him.
-No, Only a higher authority than man could have been responsible, namely her own first born son Menda/Tehlu/Aleph/God.
+Since our Lady is also known to be the mother of God among her other titles, (pure of heart and above any reproach, saviour of the world, mother of dragons etc. etc.) and considering that her ex-husbands love tokens are all she has left to remember him by, and are the whole families most treasured possessions, then it really ought to be the case that nobody could ever have the authority to be able to tell her who she must or mustn’t be with, not the Emperor who couldn’t tell her to cross the road,, nor the King of Modeg who was more wicked than she, not even the Pontifex could make that decree, since she is the Queen of the world and outranks him.
+No, Only a higher authority than man could have been responsible, namely Aleph, the father of her first born son.
 Only He would dare have the right to demand any such a thing of her and her choice of husband.
 No mere mortal man could hope to dictate their will to be above that of God’s own mother which suggests that their parting must have been an essential part of God’s own plan, the sort of thing that was held to be a necessary sacrifice… possibly because it was for the greater good…

 The alternative is that she threw him out for diddling the chambermaid or something like that.